-The data value at P is a weighted sum of the values in the W x W square.
-The weight at each such point is the reciprocal of the square of the distance (in grid coordinates) from P. The weighted sum of data values is then normalized by dividing by the sum of the weights.
+The forecast value at P is a weighted sum of the values in the W x W square.
+The weight given to each forecast point is the reciprocal of the square of the distance (in grid coordinates) from P. The weighted sum of forecast values is normalized by dividing by the sum of the weights.